 \subsection{Random Instances}

 A set of $24$ random instances with random schedule characteristics demonstrates the capability of each scheduling problem in response to varied parameters.
 Each instance draws combinations of given parameters, creating variation in the number of stages, satellites, and orbital slot options available.
 The sets for such combinations are $S \in \{8, 9, 12\}$, $K \in \{5, 6\}$, and $J^{sk} \in \{20, 40, 60, 80\}, \forall s \in \mathcal{S} \setminus \{0\}, \forall k \in \mathcal{K}$, respectively.
-The Gurobi runtime limit for the \EOSSP, \REOSSPExact, and each subproblem of the \RHP is set to $60$ minutes (\SI{3600}{seconds}).
+The Gurobi runtime limit for the \EOSSP, \REOSSPExact, and each subproblem of the \RHP is set to $60$ min (\SI{3600}{s}).